davegregg/PHP-Mail-Merge/README.md

 TODOs
 =====
-* **Optimization for scaling:** the app works fine for a few thousand emails at a time.
-I've not had an occasion to test this with larger jobs.
 * **Security review** (e.g. sanitization)
 * **Refactoring:** This was written ~2010.
 I didn't observe a popular styleguide.
-And PHP itself has changed quite a bit since then anyway.
+And PHP itself has changed quite a bit since then, both with the advent of PHP 5 and with developed conventions.
 So this code should be revised for new patterns and practices.
+* **Optimization for scaling:** the app works fine for a few thousand emails at a time.
+I've not had an occasion to test this with larger jobs.
 * **UI/UX update:** it's certainly not pretty.
 It was a quick solution for a technician.
 * More documentation (e.g. for records and logs)
+* Replace `___dmgmmFoo` template variables with the common convention of `%foo%` or `{{foo}}`
+* Use Heredocs insteads of sequences of appended strings
 * Add a logging option
 * Add memory-limit-error mitigation, by providing an option for the user to give a list of files containing address-values sets, instead of a list of sets directly into the form
 * Strip whitespace and newlines from between address-values sets intelligently